Nintendo Switch: Our 21 top unanswered questions

 The Nintendo Switch is Nintendo's next game system, a tablet-meets-console hybrid that's arriving March 2017.
 Earlier this year, Nintendo revealed the Switch in a teaser video, showing bits of information about how it looks, and how it can play games -- but left us with a host of burning questions unanswered.

 On Thursday, January 12 at 8:00p.m.
 PT, Nintendo will unveil the system in all its glory (you can watch right here) and hopefully put those questions to rest.
-But if you're tuning in ahead of the reveal, here are the things we're still dying to know about Switch!
+CNET will be playing the Switch extensively during sessions in London and New York, too.
+But if you're tuning in ahead of the reveal, here are the things we're still dying to know about Switch.

 How much does it cost?